 Scalable real-time transaction processing

 We believe that writing correct concurrent, fault-tolerant and scalable applications is too hard.
 Most of the time it's because we are using the wrong tools and the wrong level of abstraction.
 Akka is here to change that.
-Using the Actor Model we raise the abstraction level and provide a better platform to build correct concurrent and scalable applications.
-For fault-tolerance we adopt the "Let it crash" model which have been used with great success in the telecom industry to build applications that self-heals, systems that never stop.
-Actors also provides the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.
+Using the Actor Model we raise the abstraction level and provide a better platform to build correct, concurrent, and scalable applications.
+For fault-tolerance we adopt the "Let it crash" model which the telecom industry has used with great success to build applications that self-heal and systems that never stop.
+Actors also provide the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.

 Akka is Open Source and available under the Apache 2 License.